 Due to the ongoing pandemic we are taking precautions (as recommended by the Ministry of Health and the Ontario Medical Association) to minimize the spread of the infection.
 Please review the following procedures for appointments.
 These procedures will be in place until further notice.

 Drs. van Stralen and McBride and physician assistant Katrina Pullia will be seeing patients virtually either by the Ontario Telemedicine Network (secure videoconferencing from your home), via telephone, and in limited situations, in person.
-If you are unsure whether your person is via videoconference, telephone or in person, please contact Ashley at email@example.com or 613-726-7355.
+If you are unsure whether your person is via videoconference, telephone or in person, please contact Ashley at firstname.lastname@example.org or 613-726-7355 ext 100.
 Please do not attend the clinic unless pre-arranged.

 If you are unable or prefer not to keep your scheduled virtual appointment, we ask that you let us know as soon as possible so that we can give the appointment to someone else who is waiting.
 In times like this, many of our patients and families are looking for appointments and we are doing our best to accommodate them.